 - 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER, DV_ADMIN, or DV_SECANALYST role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - 2.
 In the Home page, under Reports, select Database Vault Reports. - 3.
 On the left side, select the category of reports that you want. - Database Vault Configuration Issues - Database Vault Enforcement Audit Reports - Database Vault Configuration Changes - 4.
 In the Reports page, expand the category that contains the report.